Ensure your team are following best practice when working with machinery on-farm.

 Make your farm a safer place

 To reduce the risk of accidents on the farm, it's important to create a culture of safety.
 This can be done by taking precautions such as turning off engines and checking equipment regularly.
-Prioritizing safety greatly lowers the chances of farm accidents occurring and improve your safety record.
+Prioritizing safety greatly lowers the chances of farm accidents occurring and improves your safety record.

 Moreover, accessing resources and support, such as our Essential Skills modules, can further empower you to make informed decisions and implement effective safety measures.